ravendb/book/Intro/Intro.md

 *[Chapter 35](#summary) - Are we there yet?
 Yes! -* summarize the book and let you go and actually start _using_ all of this awesome information.

+### Summary

+So there is a lot of things in this book, and I hope that you'll find it both interesting and instrucive.
+However, one thing that it isn't meant to do is to replace the documentation.
+The purpose of this book is to give you the full background and greater understanding of how RavenDB it put together and what it is doing.
+It isn't going over the nitty gritty details of every API call and what parameters should be passed to it.

+In many cases, I have selected to discuss a feature, give one or two examples of its use and where it is best to utilize it and left the reader with the task of reading up about the full details of the particular feature in the docs.

+This book is already long enough, and the intent is to familiarize yourself with RavenDB itself, not to allow you to skip reading the full details in the documentation.

 TODO: